matheusfrancisco/playground.clj.experimental-template-api/README.md

 - [ ] create command to run only postgresql
 - [ ] create command to run only in memory datomic
 - [ ] move routes in service clj to your own service for each database
+- [ ] add integration test to each route

 # Contribute